-- Oncologists care for patients with cancer - Cardiologists care for patients with heart conditions - Orthopedists care for patients with certain bone, joint, or muscle conditions - Your PCP and specialists may be required to obtain prior authorization/approval for further care they recommend or order.
-This responsibility does not revert back to the Primary Care Physician while the care of the member is under the direction of the specialist. - The plan documents and evaluates requests for authorization, processes the authorization determination, and notifies the provider of the determination.
-Refer to Chapter 4, Section 2.1 for a list of services requiring prior authorization. - Selection of a PCP in the Simpra Advantage (PPO D-SNP) network does not usually result in any limitations on access to specialists or hospitals. - For assistance please call our Member Services number listed on the back of this booklet.
+- Oncologists care for patients with cancer - Cardiologists care for patients with heart conditions - Orthopedists care for patients with certain bone, joint, or muscle conditions

+Your PCP and specialists may be required to obtain prior authorization/approval for further care they recommend or order.
+This responsibility does not revert back to PCP while the care of the member is under the direction of the specialist.

+Simpra Advantage (PPO D-SNP) documents and evaluates requests for authorization, processes the authorization determination, and notifies the provider of the determination.
+Refer to Chapter 4, Section 2.1 for a list of services requiring prior authorization.

+Selection of a PCP in the Simpra Advantage (PPO D-SNP) network does not usually result in any limitations on access to specialists or hospitals.

+For assistance, please call Member Services at 1-844-637-4770 (TTY users should call 1-833-312-0044).
+Hours of operation are 8 a.m. to 8 p.m., seven days a week (except Thanksgiving and Christmas) from October 1 through March 31, and Monday to Friday (except holidays) from April 1 through September 30.